Crown and Parliament Recognition Act 1689: Controversy

 The difficulty with the act is that if the Convention Parliament had no authority, then the succession of William and Mary was of no legal effect, which meant that they were not empowered to give royal assent to any bill in the next parliament, with the result that even the act was of no effect either.
 This very point was argued before the Hereford County Court in 1944 by a litigant who represented himself in a probate case called Hall v.
 Hall.
 He argued that the Court of Probate Act 1857 (20 & 21 Vict. c.
 77) (which undermined his case) was of no legal effect whatsoever, since it had never received royal assent.
 It had received royal assent from Queen Victoria, but according to his argument Victoria had never legally inherited the throne, because the Bill of Rights and the Act of Settlement 1701 (12 & 13 Will.
 3. c.
 2) (which also altered the line of succession to the throne) were of no effect, since both had been assented to by William III, who was not the real king.
 Therefore Victoria had never been the real queen and so the Probate Act (like every other act passed since 1689) was not the law.
 Predictably, the judge ruled against him, and the point has never been argued in court since.

 Although the judge did not give detailed reasons for his decision, a counterpoint to the above argument has been advanced by academics: "One possible answer, deducible from rationalizations of later medieval practice when usurpations of the throne were not uncommon, is that ... [a]s a matter of State necessity ... a de facto King had been regarded as competent to summon a lawful Parliament."

 Ireland

 In the Kingdom of Ireland another act, the Crown Recognition Act (Ireland) 1692 (4 Will. & Mar. c.
-1 (I)), entitled An Act of Recognition, of their Majesties [sic] undoubted Right to the Crown of Ireland was an act of the Parliament of Ireland, which made similar provision.
+1 (I)), long title An Act of Recognition, of their Majesties [sic] undoubted Right to the Crown of Ireland), was an act of the Parliament of Ireland, which made similar provision.
 In the Republic of Ireland this was repealed by section 1 of, and the Schedule to, the Statute Law Revision (Pre-Union Irish Statutes) Act 1962.